TanVD/kosogor/kosogor-web/README.md

 This task checks if there are multiple artifacts equal by name and group, but with different versions across all specified configurations.

-The main purpose of this task is to validate dependencies prepared by `CollectDependencies` task  to be sure, that no dependencies will be overridden, when this sets are used per web-container classloader.
+The main purpose of this task is to validate dependencies prepared by `CollectDependencies` task  to be sure, that no dependencies will be overridden, when these sets are used per web-container classloader.

 Here is the example of ValidateVersions task configuration: